Quasilinear SPDEs via rough paths: Deterministic Analysis

 The following lemma is the only place where we use the PDE.
 It might be seen as an extension of Schauder theory in the sense that it compares, on the level of $C^{2\alpha}$, the solution $u$ of a variable-coefficient equation $\partial_2u-a\diam\partial_1^2u=\sigma\diam f$ to the solutions of the corresponding constant-coefficient equation (\ref{v53}), by saying that $u$ is modelled after $v$ according to $a$ and $\sigma$.
 To this purpose we apply $(\cdot)_T$ to the equation and rearrange to

-Since the previous lemmas estimate the commutators on the rhs, we will right away assume that the lhs is estimated accordingly, cf (\ref{y39}).
-Working with the commutator of multiplication with a coefficient $a$ and convolution is reminiscent of the DiPerna-Lions theory, which however deals with a transport instead of a parabolic equations with a rough coefficient, that is $\partial_2u-a\partial_1u$ instead of $\partial_2u-a\partial_1^2u$.
-In our proof, we follow the approach to classical Schauder theory of Krylov \& Safanov, see \cite{Krylov}, in particular Section 8.6.
+Since the previous lemmas estimate the commutators on the right hand side, we will right away assume that the left hand side is estimated accordingly, cf. (\ref{y39}).
+Working with the commutator of multiplication with a coefficient $a$ and convolution is reminiscent of the DiPerna-Lions theory, which however deals with a transport instead of a parabolic equation with a rough coefficient, that is $\partial_2u-a\partial_1u$ instead of $\partial_2u-a\partial_1^2u$.
+In our proof, we follow the approach to classical Schauder theory of Safonov, \cite{Krylov}, in particular Section 8.6.
 This approach avoids the use of kernels.